 Autism Studies

 Middletown Centre for Autism is funded by the Department of Education and Skills and the Department of Education in Northern Ireland to promote excellence in the education of people with autism.
-As such, the Centre works on a referral basis with children who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals in Ireland and Northern Ireland.
+As such, the Centre works on a referral basis with children who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals on the island of Ireland.

 Graduate Certificate in Autism Studies

-The one-year Level 9 Graduate Certificate in Autism Studies is designed to provide students with an in-depth understanding of autism and explores overlapping areas from experiential, educational, supportive and behavioural perspectives.
+The one-year Level 9 Graduate Certificate in Autism Studies (GCAS) is designed to provide students with an in-depth understanding of autism and explores overlapping areas from experiential, educational and supportive perspectives.

 Graduate Diploma in Autism Studies

-The one year level 9 Graduate Diploma in Autism Studies is designed to provide students with an in-depth understanding of research methods and current topics in autism research.
-This unique course combines training and teaching in practical research methods, the impact of research on current practices, and the opportunity to complete a systematic review focused on the priorities of the autistic community.
+The one-year Level 9 Graduate Diploma in Autism Studies (GDAS) is designed to provide students with an in-depth understanding of research methods and current topics in autism research.
+This unique programme combines training and teaching in practical research methods, the impact of research on current practices, and the opportunity to complete a project incorporating a practical model for reflection on practice.

-The face-to-face component of both the Graduate Certificate and the Graduate Diploma will be delivered on a maximum of nine Saturdays throughout the year, both in Mary Immaculate College and in Middletown Centre for Autism (or another agreed location).
-Students will choose their preferred site in which to complete their studies in the application form.
-It should be noted that the first on-site day takes place in Mary Immaculate College, Limerick for all students for the purposes of enrolment and orientation.
-Attendance on this day is compulsory.
+The live component of the programmes will be delivered on campus in MIC and online.
+Programme timetables will be made available to students in advance of the academic year.
 Students will also be required to engage weekly with a range of research papers, podcasts, videos and reflective exercises as part of the programme.
-The online content is delivered through, and supported by, Mary Immaculate College's Moodle platform.
+The online content is delivered through, and supported by, Mary Immaculate College’s Moodle platform.

 Subjects taught